Unauthorized Possession of a Catalytic Converter: Texas Penal Code §31.21

 In passing the law, the legislature cited a “dramatic” increase in catalytic converter thefts in Houston, from 375 in 2019 to 7,822 in 2021.
 In the legislative analysis, the legislature said catalytic converter thefts are increasingly becoming a more violent crime with gangs and robbery crews creating dangerous crime rings.

-The Penal Code codifies the Texas Unauthorized Possession of a Catalytic Converter law under Title 7 “Offenses Against Property,” Chapter 31 “Theft.”
+The Penal Code classifies the Texas Unauthorized Possession of a Catalytic Converter law under Title 7 “Offenses Against Property,” Chapter 31 “Theft.”
 Learn more about the Texas offense of Unauthorized Possession of a Catalytic Converter below.

 What is the current Texas law about Unauthorized Possession of a Catalytic Converter?